 In 2020, the Department of Education has asked all schools to implement a ban on mobile phone use during school hours.
 This will also take effect from day one of the 2022 school year.

 Any student who brings a mobile phone to school will be required to leave it, turned off, in their locked locker during school hours.
 The phone is not to be accessed at all during the day.

 I have included the Implementation guide into the body of this email and attached the link to the SSC Mobile Phone Policy so that you have full knowledge of how we will be rolling out this policy.
 If you have any questions, feel free to email firstname.lastname@example.org.
 We ask for your support in implementing this policy.

-I hope that 2021 will be an enjoyable and rewarding year for students and staff alike.
+I hope that 2022 will be an enjoyable and rewarding year for students and staff alike.
 I am happy to meet with parents or carers to discuss your child's learning and to hear your feedback.
-If you would like to take the opportunity to meet with me please contact Rebecca Oosterhof, Principal's Assistant, to make an appointment.
+If you would like to take the opportunity to meet with me, please contact Alison McKenzie - Executive Assistant, to make an appointment.

 Drop & Go Map - Strathmore Secondary College

 Strathmore Secondary College and Moonee Valley City Council are committed to creating a safe and more sustainable environment for students.
 Walking and cycling to school is a great way for your child to start the day, as it stimulates the mind and improves overall health.